raspberrypilearning/find-the-bug/en/step_3.md

 --- task ---

-Add code to your bug to play a pop sound and switch to the `next backdrop`{:class="block3looks"} when you click on it:
+Add a script to your bug to play a pop sound and switch to the `next backdrop`{:class="block3looks"} when you click on it:

 ![Bug sprite](images/bug-sprite.png)